5trange/inact/README.md

-# Inact
+# Inact (INvoice reACT)

-TaxAdda Frontend Assignment.
+An invoice management front-end.
+Developed as an assignment for TaxAdda.

 Node.js Version used: 16.11.1